wellrestedphp/wellrested/docs/source/messages.rst

     - ``getMethod()`` to read the HTTP verb (e.g., GET, POST, OPTIONS, DELETE)
     - ``getQueryParams()`` to read the query as an associative array

-Let's move on to some more intersting features.
+Let's move on to some more interesting features.

 Headers
 ^^^^^^^